 Weddings

-learn more about Christ Pres's view of marriage & how to request to have your wedding in our new facility
+learn more about Christ Pres's view of marriage & how to request to have your wedding in our facility

 getting married at Christ Pres